 The choice of flux depends on whether aluminum or stainless steel is to be processed or whether electronic work is to be carried out.
 In this case, high-quality flux must be used to avoid any residue or rust.
 Dirty parts to be joined require an acidic flux.
 As a result, there are differences in the dosage, so that flux is offered in tubes or even in canisters.
 The differences between the products are briefly explained here:

 Is flux necessary for soldering?

-Flux is required so that the workpieces are optimally wetted by the solder during soldering.
+Yes, flux is required so that the workpieces are optimally wetted by the solder during soldering.
 A chemical reaction removes the oxides present on the workpiece surfaces or prevents the formation of new oxides during the soldering process.

 Besides, the surface tension of the liquid solder is reduced so that the solder can lie cleanly on the workpieces.
 Conveniently, the flux is fed to the solder joint together with the solder.
 For this purpose, the tin solder is built up in the shape of a tube and the flux is embedded inside.

-When processing tin solder, the flux must first be applied manually to the sheet metal parts in the area of the soldering point.
+Remember, when processing tin solder, the flux must first be applied manually to the sheet metal parts in the area of the soldering point.

 What is water-soluble flux?

 From the very beginning, you should understand that this is not some kind of a special type of flux.
 It is the property of flux to be water-soluble.
 If you have such kind of flux, it means that you can clear it after the soldering process with water.
 Nevertheless, it is necessary to mention that no ordinary water should be used.
 It is recommended to use distilled or deionized water.
 Some detergents can also be compatible with the type of flux you have.
 Thus, you need to check the specifications of flux.